Can You Get a Divorce If You Can’t Find Your Spouse?

 The next step to divorce is usually serving your soon-to-be-ex and declaring your intention to dissolve your marriage.
 Again, this gets tricky when they’re nowhere to be found.

-Before you can move on to the next step in the process, you have to do the legwork and put in a good-faith effort to locate them.
+Before you can move on to the next stage, you have to do the legwork and put in a good-faith effort to locate them.

 The court requires proof of a “diligent search,” so make sure to document the work you put in every step of the way.

-Track who you call, where you search, and all the rest.
+Track who you call, where you search, and any other actions you take.

-- Technology is a valuable ally.
-Online tools and resources often deliver results, and new ones regularly emerge.
+• Technology is a valuable ally.
+Online tools and resources often deliver results, and new ones emerge every day.
 In some instances, a cursory internet search may provide clues, places to check, or even the jackpot.

 If you hired a lawyer to represent you, they should be able to help if you can’t find your spouse.
 If nothing else, they will have suggestions of where to start.